 - Need more advice?
 See this post.

-Disclosure: I do earn a commission if you signup to Bluehost using my link at no additional cost to you.
+Disclosure: I do earn a commission if you sign-up to Bluehost using my link at no additional cost to you.
 Plus you do get an exclusive discount as a visit from my blog.
 Please know that I only recommend products and services that I find helpful and useful.
-If you do choose to purchase through my affiliate link, thank you for your support!
+If you do choose to buy through my affiliate link, thank you for your support!

 Step 2: Enter your account information

-After you have chosen your perfect domain name, you need to enter your account information in order to register it.
+After you have chosen your perfect domain name, you need to enter your account information to register it.
 It is a pretty straight forward process and includes you filling in your full name, address, phone number and email address.

 Step 4: Enter your billing information

-This one is pretty straight forward as you see in the image below.
+On the next step you need to fill in your billing information.
 Enter your credit card details, confirm that you have read the T&C’s and click on “Next”.
 Your credit card information will now be verified.
-You will be offered several upgrades but you do not need them so feel free to say no to all the offers and complete your purchase.
+You’ll be offered several upgrades but you do not need them so feel free to say no to all the offers and complete your purchase.

 Step 5: Time to install WordPress